Investigating the medical, social, and political impacts of marijuana from multiple perspectives

 Our researchers have been exploring the risks and benefits of marijuana for more than 40 years, contributing to the national conversation.
 More recently we have looked at the increasing use of marijuana, the potential risks and benefits of marijuana edibles, changing perceptions of marijuana, and marijuana in relationship to other forms of drug use.

-In of our most recent studies, published in the International Journal of Drug Policy, looked at 94 adults in Denver and Seattle.
+In one of our most recent studies, published in the International Journal of Drug Policy, looked at 94 adults in Denver and Seattle.
 Our researchers found that many of the adults in the study are not reading labels, and if they are, information is often hard to decipher.
 The lack of clear information on edible labels can lead to accidental ingestion.

 We look at an array of aspects, from biological markers and effects on the brain to societal implications of medical, recreational, and underage use to the potential impact of legalization on product control and public policy.